easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 The `buildtools` build dependency shows that there is a fourth parameter specifying the toolchain used for that dependency and is needed if that toolchain is different from the one used in the example.
-As it is not possible to load several Cray toolchains together (they are not in a hierachical relation) the only useful value on LUMI is `True` which tells that `buildtools` is build with the `SYSTEM` toolchain.
+As it is not possible to load several Cray toolchains together (they are not in a hierarchical relation) the only useful value on LUMI is `True` which tells that `buildtools` is build with the `SYSTEM` toolchain.
 Here also we use a template, `%(toolchain_version)s` which - as its name suggests - expands to the version of the toolchain, as we version our `buildtools` modules after the version of the Cray